 8. Can antibiotics lead to resistant bacteria?

 The repeated use and misuse of antibiotics can lead to resistant bacteria.
-Resistant bacteria are bacteria that are no longer killed by the antibiotics commonly used to treat bacterial infection.
+Resistant bacteria are bacteria that are no longer killed by the antibiotics commonly used to treat them.
 These resistant bacteria can also be spread to other children and adults.

-If your child does develop an antibiotic-resistant infection, a special type of antibiotic may be needed.
+If your child develops an antibiotic-resistant infection, a special type of antibiotic may be needed.
 Sometimes, these medicines need to be given by IV (vein) in the hospital.

 9. What are antiviral medicines?

 An antiviral medicine may be prescribed for children that are at higher risk of becoming severely ill if they get the flu.
-For most other viruses causing cough and cold symptoms, there are no antiviral medicines that work or are recommended.
+For most other viruses causing cough and cold symptoms, there are no antiviral medicines that work.

 10. How can I use antibiotics safely?